 It’s a thrilling way to depict the fighting.
 No big surprise that you see it often.
 But it doesn’t quite work out from a history/logic standpoint.

 For one, it’s not like these guys were trained athletes, and running is hard.

 Here’s an experiment: consume nothing but meat, potatoes, bread, and beer for every meal during the next two months.
 Then sprint a hundred yards while screaming and holding 25 pounds of steel in your arms (and probably another 25 on your body), and see how you feel at the end of it.

 I once tried sprinting while holding a baseball bat over my head to see if I could swing it down with any kind of accuracy or power while still in full motion.
 (Newsflash: I’m weird).
+I could not.

 Secondly, running wildly into the enemy ranks gets all your best and strongest and bravest killed almost immediately.
 In the ancient world, it wouldn’t be the common farmer-turned-foot soldier that goes wild and runs at the enemy.
 It would be a real fighter, and after an initial dash of glory, this brave soul would find themselves twenty yards deep inside enemy lines.
 Unless you were dipped in the river Styx, you’re probably not coming out of that.

 Yes, charges did sometimes happen.
 But they were used as a means of sneak attack or surprise.
 Most historians think that if two ancient armies lined up against each other across a battlefield to size each other up before fighting (generally a bad idea anyway), then the nature of that meeting would be more like the way you swat a wasp than the way you jump into a pool.
 Edging up, bit by bit, testing your distance, and then finally making contact.